PravinDheep/JavaExamples/README.md

 # JavaExamples

-This is a Sample README.md
+This is a README.md for Java Examples.